donhcd/nginx-auth-ldap/README.md

 # LDAP Authentication module for nginx
 LDAP module for nginx which supports:
 * authentication against multiple LDAP servers
-* per location authentication requirements without defining the same server again and again
+* per location authentication requirements without defining the same server again for different authorization requirement
-* case sensitive user accounts, LDAP is case insensitive
+* case sensitive user accounts, just like all other web servers have
+* LDAP-users can be specified with UID or DN

 # How to install